jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     return {Name: x.name, SID: x.sids}
     ```

-4. Optional or for reference: feel free to try a number of additional queries in the lab_5-queries.md doc [Here](https://github.com/jalapeno/SRv6_dCloud_Lab/tree/main/lab_5/lab_5-queries.md)
+2. Optional or for reference: feel free to try a number of additional queries in the lab_5-queries.md doc [Here](https://github.com/jalapeno/SRv6_dCloud_Lab/tree/main/lab_5/lab_5-queries.md)

 ### Populating the DB with external data

-In preparation for our service use cases we need to populate Jalapeno with meta-data that you will use to form complex queries.
+In preparation for our service use cases we need to populate the DB with meta-data that we will use for upcoming path calculation API calls.

 The *`add_meta_data.py`* python script will connect to the ArangoDB and populate elements in our data collections with addresses and country codes.
 Also, due to the fact that we can't run realistic traffic through the XRd topology the script will populate the relevant graphDB elements with synthetic link latency and outbound link utilization data per this diagram: